AllanMicuanski/AllanMicuanski/README.md

 ### Welcome! 👋

-I'm Allan, a Systems Analysis & Development student and Integration & Support Lead.
+Front-end developer and student of Systems Analysis and Development.

 ## **Currently working with**